topmonks/defi-puzzle/README.md

 Idea conceived & first commits done at ETHBerlinZwei (https://github.com/ethberlinzwei).

+For better understanding of our project, we recommend getting familiar with Compound's cTokens: https://compound.finance/ctokens.

 ## The Missing Peace of the Puzzle
 What we have:
 * Decentralised money market (Compound)